Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: A generalized Daubechies' theorem for localization operators

-The corresponding symplectic matrix describes how much one should deform the problem by if one wants to invoke Proposition \ref{HagedornDaub}.
-With this in mind, given any polyradial mask \(F \in EFG(\R^4)\), the Hagedorn wavepackets whose absolute value is given by Equation \eqref{0Dformula} solves the eigenvalue problem for the localization operator \(A_{F\circ T^{-1}}^{\phi_k[Q,P]}\).
-Explicitly, they are where \(\xi(t_1,t_2)=t_1^2-\sqrt{2}t_1t_2+t_2^2.\)
+Let us return to the example in Section \ref{HagedornEx}.
+Pick the Lagrangian frame \(Q= \) and \(P= .\) The corresponding symplectic matrix describes how much one should deform the problem by if one wants to invoke Corollary~\ref{HWPDblOrth}.
+With this in mind, given any polyradial mask \(F \in EFG(\R^4)\), the Hagedorn wavepackets given by Equation \eqref{0Dformula} solve the eigenvalue problem for the localization operator \(A_{F\circ T^{-1}}^{\phi_k[Q,P]}\).